Working from Home in the U.S.: Real Opportunities and Tips That Actually Worked for Me

 Setting Boundaries Between Professional and Personal Life

 - Create a dedicated workspace that is only for work.
+Do not work from your bed.

 As noted by Dr. Laura Vanderkam, a well-known expert on time management, "What you do with your time is more important than how much time you have."
-This perspective emphasizes the importance of prioritizing activities that support both personal and professional well-being.

 "The key to maintaining a healthy work-life balance is not to achieve a perfect balance but to make intentional decisions about how you spend your time."